By Jervis Hui, Senior Product Marketing Manager, Netskope

-- Fifty-nine percent of companies are making GDPR a high priority.
+- Fifty-nine percent of companies are making it a high priority.
 Even so more than 10 percent of companies still have no defined plan to prepare for GDPR.

 - Seventy-one percent of the respondents feel confident that their organizations will meet GDPR compliance in time.